 Road Trippers in Iowa!!
 At times, road tripping is tough.
 Though many regard driving as one of the most rewarding ways to travel, on any road trip there are bound to be long stretches of monotonous landscape that seem to lack opportunities for excitement and adventure.
-However, nearly every place you can drive contains hidden sights worth exploring.
+However, nearly every place you can drive while on a solo road trip in America contains hidden sights worth exploring.

 Road tripping through the Midwest can be the most tiresome travel experience for those unwilling to venture off the beaten path.
 These Iowan attractions prove that there is always entertainment and beauty on the open road ― if you know where to look.

 Secret Sights for Road Trippers in Iowa

 Far into western Iowa, the quiet town of Ida Grove has slowly slipped backwards in time.

 From the highway, visitors can see the massive battlements of a medieval-style castle and structures housing siege engines ready for pitched warfare, all guarded by knights in full mail and armor.

 Even mundane construction details, like a bridge over a golf course, have been remade in medieval fashion, making for an over-the-top stop on your road trip.